 A number of gate valves are placed along the FCT.
 The gate valves serve to (a) isolate chambers from adjacent sections of the FCT so as to permit the vacuum state of the FCT or the chamber to be different and (b) isolate sections of the FCT for the purpose of leak hunting.

-Action item: What are the permitted vacuum states?
+PDR Action item: What are the permitted vacuum states?
 Can all FCT sections be arbitrarily/independently at either vacuum or at atmospheric pressure?
 Which FCT sections will be routinely vented and removed for access? (e.g. just the first pipe section adjacent to each chamber?)
 Additional fixed and guided supports may be required!

 Recommended Support and Bellows Spacing